Piano: Pedals

 Pianos have had pedals, or some close equivalent, since the earliest days.
-(In the 18th century, some pianos used levers pressed upward by the player's knee instead of pedals.)
-Most grand pianos in the US have three pedals: the soft pedal (una corda), sostenuto, and sustain pedal (from left to right, respectively), while in Europe, the standard is two pedals: the soft pedal and the sustain pedal.
-Most modern upright pianos also have three pedals: soft pedal, practice pedal and sustain pedal, though older or cheaper models may lack the practice pedal.
+In the 18th century, some pianos used levers pressed upward by the player's knee instead of pedals.
+Most grand pianos in the US have three pedals: the soft pedal (una corda), sostenuto, and sustain pedal, from left to right, respectively.
+In Europe, the standard is two pedals: the soft pedal and the sustain pedal.

+Most modern upright pianos have three pedals: soft pedal, practice pedal and sustain pedal.
+Older or cheaper models may lack the practice pedal.
 In Europe the standard for upright pianos is two pedals: the soft and the sustain pedals.

-The sustain pedal (or, damper pedal) is often simply called "the pedal", since it is the most frequently used.
-It is placed as the rightmost pedal in the group.
-It lifts the dampers from all keys, sustaining all played notes.
-In addition, it alters the overall tone by allowing all strings, including those not directly played, to reverberate.
-When all of the other strings on the piano can vibrate, this allows sympathetic vibration of strings that are harmonically related to the sounded pitches.
-For example, if the pianist plays the 440 Hz "A" note, the higher octave "A" notes will also sound sympathetically.
+The sustain pedal, or damper pedal, is often simply called "the pedal", since it is the most frequently used.
+It is the rightmost pedal in the group.
+It lifts the dampers from all strings, sustaining played notes.
+In addition, it broadens the overall tone by allowing all strings, including those not directly played, to reverberate sympathetically.

+Sympathetic vibration of strings is strongest among notes that are harmonically related to the sounded pitches, i.e., a played 440 Hz "A" note would evoke the higher octave "A" notes, but since piano strings vibrate with a great complexity of overtones, the harmonic and inharmonic interaction is among all notes is enormous.

 The soft pedal or una corda pedal is placed leftmost in the row of pedals.
 In grand pianos it shifts the entire action/keyboard assembly to the right (a very few instruments have shifted left) so that the hammers hit two of the three strings for each note.
-In the earliest pianos whose unisons were bichords rather than trichords, the action shifted so that hammers hit a single string, hence the name una corda, or 'one string'.
+In the earliest pianos whose unisons were two strings rather than three, the action shifted so that hammers hit a single string, hence the name una corda, or 'one string'.
 The effect is to soften the note as well as change the tone.
-In uprights this action is not possible; instead the pedal moves the hammers closer to the strings, allowing the hammers to strike with less kinetic energy.
-This produces a slightly softer sound, but no change in timbre.
+In upright pianos, depressing the pedal moves the hammers closer to the strings, allowing the hammers to strike with less force.
+This produces a slightly softer sound but no change in timbre.

 On grand pianos, the middle pedal is a sostenuto pedal.
 This pedal keeps raised any damper already raised at the moment the pedal is depressed.
-This makes it possible to sustain selected notes (by depressing the sostenuto pedal before those notes are released) while the player's hands are free to play additional notes (which don't sustain).
+This makes it possible to sustain selected notes (by depressing the sostenuto pedal before those notes are released) while the player's hands are free to play additional notes (which do not sustain).
 This can be useful for musical passages with low bass pedal points, in which a bass note is sustained while a series of chords changes over top of it, and other otherwise tricky parts.
 On many upright pianos, the middle pedal is called the "practice" or celeste pedal.
-This drops a piece of felt between the hammers and strings, greatly muting the sounds.
+This drops a piece of felt between the hammers and strings, greatly muting the sound of the instrument.
 This pedal can be shifted while depressed, into a "locking" position.